DavidMejiaSo/DavidMejiaSo/README.md

       alt="adampithewan" height="30" width="40" /></a>
 </p>

-⚠️ Note (May 2024): This is my official portfolio, now consolidated and reorganized.
+⚠️ Note (May-Jun 2024): This is my official portfolio, now consolidated and reorganized.
 Projects were previously scattered, and privacy policies restricted some uploads.
 Hence, pull requests are currently lower than usual.